quickfeed/quickfeed/doc/teacher.md

 isgrouplab: false
 reviewers: 2
 containertimeout: 10
+skiptests: false
 ```

+`scriptfile` is the name of the script used to run assignment tests.
+If there are no tests, set `skiptests` field to `true`.
+If `skiptests` field is not set to `true`,
+`scriptfile` field is required.
 `autoapprove` indicates whether or not Autograder will automatically approve the assignment when a sufficient score has been reached.
 `reviewers` indicate the number of reviews to be created for a student submission to this assignment.
 `scorelimit` defines the minimal percentage score on a student submission for the corresponding lab to be auto approved.